-Canada’s economy steamrolls ahead with growth of 4.5%
+Canada’s economy steamrolls ahead, sets stage for rate hike

 In the first two quarters of the year, the economy has now expanded at its strongest clip since 2002, the federal agency added.

+What's more, "with today's report, average growth has been more than double the economy's potential rate for four consecutive quarters," said Royal Bank of Canada assistant chief economist Paul Ferley.

+"Activity is being supported by low interest rates and solid job gains that have been sustaining consumer spending growth of almost 4 per cent over the past year.
+However, an additional supportive factor has been the cessation of sizable declines in energy investment as oil prices moved modestly higher."

-Consumers are pumping up growth, as are goods exports.
+Consumers are pumping up growth, as are goods exports and construction.

 But observers say this can't last, and that growth will slow along with household consumption as interest rates rise while debt burdens remain high.
+Having said that, the savings rate still managed to rise.

 Or, as economist David Madani of Capital Economics put it, Canadians are "still living the high life."